vectorgrp/sil-kit/docs/api/lin.rst

     linController->Init(slaveConfig);

-Note that |Init| should be called in the InitHandler of a ParticipantController.
+Note that |Init| should be called in the CommunicationReadyHandler of the LifecycleService.

 Initiating LIN Transmissions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~